 Exercise Tip 9: Do Upper/Lower Workouts

 Upper/Lower workouts similarly allow you to hit your entire body without having to spend a separate workout on each body part.
-Most of the time, they are done four times per week (two upper, two lower), or three workouts per week alternating Two Upper/One Lower the first week with Two Lower/One Upper the following week.
+Most of the time, they are done four times per week (upper, lower, upper, lower), or three workouts per week alternating Upper/Lower/Upper the first week and Lower/Upper/Lower the following week.
 You can even get away with doing each one once per week.
 Just make sure not to favor one muscle group too much over the others.
 I’m looking at you, bench press addicts!

 Exercise Tip 10: Use Supersets or Other Circuit Options